• Skip to main content

 rhubarb with oat crisp scooped out of baking dish

 There are several delicious ways to thicken the juices that cook out of the rhubarb as it bakes.
 I prefer instant tapioca.
-To me, it makes this the best rhubarb crisp.
+To me, it makes this the best rhubarb crisp with oats.

 Other thickeners are flour, cornstarch and even arrowroot.
 Instant tapioca, cornstarch and arrowroot are all gluten-free if you'd like to keep this a gluten-free rhubarb crisp.